hibbitts-design/docsify-this/docs/README.md

 https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&font-size=1.
 This parameter can be particularly valuable when trying to better match the visual presentation of embedded content with your destination platform.
 Please note the font size is set in [REM units](https://www.freecodecamp.org/news/what-is-rem-in-css/).

 **hide-credits**
-Hide the credits usually shown at the bottom of every displayed Docsify-This page, for example:
+Hide the credits usually shown at the bottom of every displayed Docsify-This page with the optional **hide-credits** parameter, for example:
 https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&hide-credits=true.

 **link-color**
-Set a custom color for all links, defined using the standard hexadecimal format _without the '#' symbol_, for example:
+Set a custom color for all links, defined using the standard hexadecimal format _without the '#' symbol_ with the optional **link-color** parameter, for example:
 https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&link-color=CC0000.

 **sidebar**